zeeshan8484/Foody-Zone/README.md

 # Foody-Zone
-In the I create a food app in which show list of food also you can search food items in search bar writing food name.
+In this project I create a food app in which show list of food also you can search food items in search bar writing food name.